 Depth of field, or DOF, indicates how much of the image you choose to put in focus.
-When you choose a subject to focus on in the foreground and decide to leave the background blurry, that's shallow DOF.
+When you choose a subject to focus on in the foreground but leave the background blurry, that's shallow DOF.
 Deep DOF leaves you with a sharp photograph in both the foreground and background.
 To change your DOF, change the aperture or f-stop number when you set up a shot on your digital camera.
-A small number for an aperture will give you a shallow depth of field shot.
-Large numbers are great for detailed images.
+A small number for an aperture will give you a shallow depth of field shot, whereas large numbers are better for detailed images.

 Uses of Shallow Depth-of-Field